influential-warriors-and-leaders

 Several factors drove the Templars into the financial sector:

-- Monastic discipline: Templars took vows of poverty, chastity, and obedience, which gave them a reputation for honesty that secular moneylenders and Jews (who were often restricted to pawnbroking) lacked.
+- Monastic discipline: Templars took vows of poverty, chastity, and obedience, which gave them a reputation for honesty that secular moneylenders and Jewish communities (who were often restricted to pawnbroking) lacked.
+The order’s internal rule book, the Rule of the Temple, strictly forbade embezzlement and required meticulous record-keeping.

 Key Financial Innovations of the Templars